-As a board certified case manager, May helps injured employees return to function by providing rehabilitation nursing and facilitating all the services required to restore an employee to health.
-In this position May isn’t required to hold a BSN, but having the degree will allow her to keep her options open for the future.
-“Even though I’m not working in an acute care setting now, you never know what the future might hold,” May said, “and if I ever wanted to go back into that type of environment, especially at a magnet facility, I would need the BSN.”
+As a board-certified case manager, May helps injured employees return to function by providing rehabilitation nursing and facilitating all the services required to restore an employee to health.
+In this position, May isn’t required to hold a BSN but having the degree will allow her to keep her options open for the future.
+“Even though I’m not working in an acute care setting now, you never know what the future might hold.”
+May said, “And if I ever wanted to go back into that type of environment, especially at a magnet facility, I would need the BSN.”

 Maeghan signed up for classes at a local community college but found the rigid schedule didn’t fit her needs.
 “I work and also am a Mary Kay consultant, so it was very hard to fit traditional classes into my schedule,” she explained.

 Then one day her mother suggested she look into Ashworth College.
 “I loved hearing how convenient it was for my mom to take classes,” Maeghan said.
-“I ended up enrolling in the Bachelor of Business Administration online program, and it works great for me.
+“I ended up enrolling in the Bachelor of Business Administration online program and it works great for me.
 I can see a client, then study, then see another client.
 This program really fits my lifestyle.”

-And Maeghan points out another benefit of her online-only education: pacing.
-“One thing I really like about the online program is the pace is not dictated by the instructor,” she explained.
+Maeghan points out another benefit of her online-only education: pacing.
+“One thing I really like about the online program is the pace is not dictated by the instructor,” she advised.
 “In a classroom, sometimes the instructor will dwell on information you already understand, but then skim over something that doesn’t make sense.
 In my program, I can focus on the areas I don’t understand and reach out for help.
 My instructors have been very supportive in sending me links to additional, relevant material to assist me.”

 Learn more about the many degree programs available at Ashworth College!
 Talk to an admissions advisor today!